metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 }
 ```

-Since the configuration has changed, the Quarkus extension restarts your operator and you can indeed see that the new
+Since the configuration has changed, the Quarkus extension restarts your Operator and shows that the new configuration
-configuration has been taken into account:
+has indeed been taken into account:

 ```shell
 INFO  [io.jav.ope.Operator] (Quarkus Main Thread) Registered reconciler: 'exposedapp' for resource: 'class io.halkyon.ExposedApp' for namespace(s): [default]
 ```

-If you'd wanted to change the namespaces configuration to only watch the `foo`, `bar` and `baz` namespaces using
+If you wanted to watch only the `foo`, `bar`, and `baz` namespaces, you could modify
-`application.properties`, you'd do so as follows, using the newly configured name for your reconciler:
+`application.properties` to change the `namespaces` configuration as follows, using the newly configured name for your
+reconciler:

 ```properties
 quarkus.operator-sdk.controllers.exposedapp.namespaces=foo,bar,baz